 Not the best in the market, but mighty decent given the price.

 Now, I have actually purchased other Chinese watches before, and a few of the “lower-end” ones came as-it-is packed in bubble wrap… So seeing a LIGE box in the mailbox is kind of refreshing for a change. 😆

 A box!
 It’s not much, but at least there’s some form of protection for the watch itself.
 Nothing exciting here though, just a piece of foam inside to prevent the watch from being crushed during transport.

 A small part of myself still secretly hoped LIGE will at least add a security sticker to the box.
-Prevent pesky custom checks from opening a brand new watch, or drop it the process.
-Pretty sure that happened somewhere before… Someone received a watch with scratches all over it.
+Prevent pesky custom checks from opening a brand new watch, and drop it in the process.
+Pretty sure that happened somewhere before… When someone received a watch with scratches all over it.

 - The smartwatch itself.

 Didn’t have high expectations for a “nice packaging”, it is what it is, at least all the basics are inside.